jbarry820/LinuxServerConfiguration/README.md

   * Remote login apart from SSH has been disabled.
   * The application is installed in the /var/www/FlaskApp/FlaskApp subdirectory
   * The file that contain the flask application logig is __init__.py
-  * A virtual environment called WABCO was created
+  * A virtual environment called WABCO was created and versions of software installed there to
   * The /etc/apache2/sites-available/FlaskApp.conf file was edited to include westalabamabeecompany.com and information on the virtual environment
 ## A user called grader has been created ##
   * To SSH into the server with the grader user: